 If the Company is unsuccessful in its appeal, the full amount could be payable including other items such as penalties and interest that may accrue to the Company.
 The Company will continue to assess these matters.
 At the period end, the Company has not recorded any amounts payable to the STA in connection with the decisions.
 The Company continues to monitor the activities of the claim with the STA.
-As at September 30, 2023, the Company has not received any further communication from the STA since filing the appeals as mentioned above.
+As at December 31, 2023, the Company has not received any additional communication from the STA.